GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

 The columns can be sorted by clicking on them.
 The arrow in the heading shows if sorting is in ascending or descending order.

+The Row Id or row index column cannot be sorted and will always be fixed.
+This allows for easy counting of particular attributes.

 Typically, instances are created with their own local co-ordinate system.
 When placed in the scene, each instance requires a transformation from its local co-ordinate system to the world co-ordinate system.
 This is shown by the